C4Q/AC-Android/cohort_5.4/unit_01/01_01_Intro_to_Bash.md

 ### Is there more to learn?

 ABSOLUTELY.
 However, we've reached a point where we can successfully navigate the BaSH shell to start creating Java programs!
-We'll learn more about BaSH commands in the next 6 weeks, such as seraching for and closing programs (Processes), and keeping multiple versions of our apps intact (Git) - but right now, let's take the time to explore some of the new commands we learned today!
+We'll learn more about BaSH commands in the next 6 weeks, such as searching for and closing programs (Processes), and keeping multiple versions of our apps intact (Git) - but right now, let's take the time to explore some of the new commands we learned today!

 ## Exercises